 Is it just me, or is time moving extremely slow this week?

 It started Monday morning as I arrived at work.
 It got worse when Captain called to tell me the battery is charged and the fishing vessel is ready to go.
 Cruising the fishing forums is slowing time down even more.
 Last night I picked the lures that I am bringing in my portable boxes.
 Spooling up some new line on the reels.
 I am ready to go.

-I think the lead up week is worse for me this year because I haven't really been fishing since early February.
-Weather, work and chores have filled my time.
+I think the lead up week is worse for me this year because I haven't

 I want to thank all of the Veterans who have sacrificed to protect our freedoms in the US.
 Veterans who have sacrificed part of their lives, time away from loved ones, and sometimes even more.
 The news headlines are filled with people who, in my opinion, have absolutely no idea what a wonderful country that this is.
 And they are protected by the individuals who make up our military.